SkipperDan42/EchoChamber/README.txt

         sanitization is for SNOWFLAKES.

 DEVELOPMENT DECISIONS:
+    - NOTE that while running migrations it may fail due to overflow error.
+This is because picsum only has 1084 images, but I'm forcing the random number to be unique - with 300+ posts, this can cause the migration to fail.
+It usually works second time!!
     - All buttons to interact with Shouts (Clap, Echo, Backpedal, Delete) and Whispers are located on the Shout's show view.
 This removes the need for Javascript (primarily as adding a Clap will alter the Shout's ranking - and therefore position - within The Chamber).